 Since April 2004 the European Union has required mandatory food labelling where GM has been present anywhere in the production process.
 It requires labelling irrespective of whether GM material is present in the final food.

 Animal feed containing GM is required to be labelled.

 The EU regulation on labelling is: Regulation (EC) No. 1830/2003.
 It provides a framework for the traceability and labelling of products containing, consisting of, or produced from GMOs.

 GM labelling in the USA

 The food industry fought for years and spent millions to avoid labelling GM ingredients.
 The State of Vermont passed a labelling law that would effectively have meant mandatory labelling for GM food both within the state and outside because food is shipped all over the US.
 To avoid this the DARK Act was passed in 2016.
 Under this act most GM ingredients avoids labelling as, similar to Australia, only if 'genetic material' is found in the ingredient would it need labelling.
 Labels are also not requried if the ingredient could be obtained by conventional breeding.
-This means that fake vanilla produced via a GM bacteria or yeast, fed with sugar ('fermented'), grown in a vat, would not require labelling.
-This is also Australia's attitude to the new GM 2.0 breeding.
+This means that fake vanilla produced via a GM bacteria or yeast, fed with sugar ('fermented') and grown in a vat, escapes labelling.
+This is also Australia's attitude to the new GM2.0 breeding.